capaj/es5-object-extend/README.md

 So you don't lose any of your property descriptors when extending your objects.

-Also you won't lose a setter when object which is extending base has a value, then the setter is not replaced, but instead it is called with the value as you would probably expect.
+Also you won't lose a setter when object which is extending base has a value.
+In that case the setter is not replaced, but instead it is called with the value as you would probably expect.